ningsihadityas/open-auction-dapps/README.md

 # E-Auction Decentralized Website

-This project is build with Solidity (Ethereum Blockchain) to create the smart contract as a backend and React as a frontend.
+This project is build with Solidity (Ethereum Blockchain) to create the smart contract as a backend and html+js as a frontend.

 More about this project will be added after this project is completed .. (still loading)